muhammad-zafar1/aiml_cert_capstone/README.md

 Exploratory Data Analysis
 -------------------------
-What did your research find?

-TODO
--- add EDA summary
--- add Internet presence summary
--- further details & Charts in the Presentation

 The U.S. Permian Basin is an area of land that spreads across the Western Texas and Eastern New Mexico states.
 The area comprises of 66 counties out of which 60 are in the state of Texas and 6 in New Mexico.
 First we explore the characteristics of the counties that comprise the U.S. Permian Basin.
 Chart below shows county population size by counties.
 Largest county is El Paso with 867.9K.